NASCAR O'Reilly Auto Parts Series at Daytona International Speedway: History

+Sponsors

+In 1966, the race became known as the Permatex 300, making it only the second race on the NASCAR schedule to be named for a corporate sponsor.
+From 1982 to 1996, the race was sponsored by Goody's for several years.
+Other sponsorships for the race included NAPA Auto Parts, GNC, Hershey's, Camping World, the NASCAR Driving Experience, the National Livestock and Meat Board (alternatively known as "Beef 300" in NASCAR media), and United Rentals.

 Incidents

 In the 1970s and early 1980s, the race was often ridiculed and exploited by local media for its frequent crashes and massive pileups.
 Several major accidents and fires over the years were blamed on the low level of experience by several of the drivers, and the older equipment used.
 The level of prestige held by the event, along with the relatively large purses, attracted numerous independent and one-off entries, contributing to the inexperience of drivers in the field.

 By the time the race had become part of a NASCAR touring series race, NASCAR tightened driver eligibility requirements, and the number of incidents has drastically been reduced.
-Under current NASCAR rules, drivers must be cleared to race at Daytona, Talladega (added to the second tier series in 1992), and Atlanta (after 2022 circuit changes) requiring enough experience at intermediate tracks to be cleared by NASCAR to participate at Daytona.
-Drivers who intend to run the 300 or the Truck Series NextEra Energy 250 are required to participate in other lower-tier shorter support races, whether it was the former Dash Series race (which ended after 2004—it used less powerful cars) or until 2020, the ARCA race the week prior to gain NASCAR clearance, especially if a driver has turned 18 after the preceding October Talladega Camping World Truck Series race (the ARCA race was moved to the Xfinity race day in 2021).
+Under current NASCAR rules, drivers must be cleared to race at Daytona, Talladega (added to the second tier series in 1992), and Atlanta (after the 2022 redesign) requiring enough experience at intermediate tracks to be cleared by NASCAR to participate at Daytona.
+Drivers who intend to run the 300 or the Truck Series Fresh From Florida 250 are required to participate in other lower-tier shorter support races, whether it was the former Dash Series race (which ended after 2004—it used less powerful cars) or until 2020, the ARCA race the week prior to gain NASCAR clearance, especially if a driver has turned 18 after the preceding October Talladega Craftsman Truck Series race (the ARCA race was moved to the Xfinity race day in 2021).
 NASCAR will also mandate the driver to participate in the January ARCA test at Daytona prior to the ARCA race or any national series race they intend to enter at Daytona, Talladega, or Atlanta during a season before they are allowed to participate in an ARCA or national series race at those circuits and there are no intermediate tracks beforehand.
-(Drivers must be 18 to participate in any NASCAR national series race on a track 1.33 miles or longer; drivers as young as 16 years of age may enter a Truck race, and 17 year old drivers may enter an O'Reilly Auto Parts Series race, on tracks up to 1.25 miles long or road courses.
-However, 17 year old drivers who will turn 18 before any Daytona, Talladega, or Atlanta race they intend to participate are eligible to participate in the test.
-The test includes both single-car runs and limited drafting runs with a limit on the number of cars that can be in the draft for the driver to participate.)

 The 1960 race is notable for having the largest pileup in NASCAR history.
 On the first lap, 37 cars crashed in turn four (out of a starting field of 68).